andrefernandes86/demo-xdr-caldera/README.md

 2- Open the VisionOne Dashboard, and show the Actual Risk Level of this Windows Computer;

-3- Open the Mitre Caldera Management Console, and create a new malicious payload

---Navigate > Agents > Click Here to Deploy an Agent > Select the "54ndc47" agent and Select the Windows Platform

---Replace the "app.contact.http" information with the Linux IP Address (example http://linux-ip)
+3- Update the Caldera.ps1 file that you can find on the Windows Instance.
+You just need to replace the CHANGE-ME string with the Linux IP Address

---Copy the Powershell script created for this agent

-4- Execute the powershell script on the Windows Instance
+4- Execute the Caldera.ps1 script on the Windows Instance

 5- After you execute the PS script on the Windows Instance, you will find a new Client connected to the Mitre Caldera Portal (You can find it on Navigate > Agents menu)